For Brazil, 0-0 draw could be a great omen

 The substitutions worked - and how.
 Brazil won the rest of their games in 1958 and went home with the first of their record five World Cup championships.

-Pelé, of course, became arguably the best football player in history.
-He is rivalled in the Brazilian public's imagination only by Garrincha, whose playful style and humble roots made him a local folk hero in his own right.
+Pelé, of course, became arguably the best soccer player in history.
+He is rivaled in the Brazilian public's imagination only by Garrincha, whose playful style and humble roots made him a local folk hero in his own right.

 Lest anyone think 1958 was a fluke, Brazil suffered yet another 0-0 draw in its second game of the next World Cup, in 1962 - this time, against Czechoslovakia.